Sridev6/Data_Engineering_Task/README.md

 So, in order to run a module all we need to do is follow the above three steps and update "{task}" with the following python arguments,

-* **review** - to decompress, clean and extract specific fields from review.json in tar file.
+* **review** - to extract, clean and clip specific fields from review.json in tar file.
-* **user** - to decompress, clean and extract specific fields from user.json in tar file.
+* **user** - to extract, clean and clip specific fields from user.json in tar file.
 * **sample_users** - to sample around 1% of the users from the cleaned_user.json file.
 * **sample_users_review** - to get all reviews of sample users.
 * **sample_users_no_review_within_time_interval** - to get all user IDs who didn't write any review in the specified time interval.
 The time interval is specified inside the task configuration file.